ertugrulcetin/jme-clj/README.md

 ![jME3 Games Mashup](https://i.imgur.com/nF8WOW6.jpg)

 ## Usage

 Please note that the library still on development (pre-alpha) stage, so there might be some breaking changes.

 FIXME

+## Justification

+> The best thing about making a game in Clojure is that you can modify it in a REPL while it's running.
+By simply reloading a namespace, your code will be injected into the game, uninhibited by the restrictions posed by tools like HotSwap.
+Additionally, a REPL lets you read and modify the state of your game at runtime, so you can quickly experiment and diagnose problems.

+> Clojure also brings the benefits of functional programming.
+This is becoming a big topic of discussion in gamedev circles, including by John Carmack.
+Part of this is due to the prevalence of multi-core hardware, making concurrency more important.
+Additionally, there is a general difficulty of maintaining object-oriented game codebases as they grow, due to complicated class hierarchies and state mutations.

+It is from Zach Oakes's **play-clj** library.
+This summarises the delicacy of the situation perfectly.

 ## License